-When you’re dating, you often have to negotiate the question of whether or not to combine your finances might be coming up more and more.
-What are each of you comfortable with, what are each of you responsible for and so on.
-However, marriage comes with some legal ties that you’ll need to navigate in a different way.
-We’ve pulled together some tips and things to think about when merging your finances.
+When you’ve been in a relationship for a while, the question of whether or not to combine your finances might be coming up more and more.
+What are each of you comfortable with?
+What are each of you responsible for?
+We’ve pulled together some tips and to consider when combining your finances.

 Joint Accounts are Still a Choice

-Just because you’re married doesn’t mean you’re required to only have joint bank accounts.
+Just because you’re combining your finances doesn’t mean you’re required to only have joint bank accounts.
 You get to decide whether you want only joint, only separate or a combination of the two.

-It’s important that your potential (or current) spouse is aware of your debts.
+It’s important that your partner is aware of your debts.
 This includes a mortgage or car payment, student loans, personal loans, credit card debt and anything else that puts the two of you in the red.
 Get on the same page about what might be hurting your finances.

 Have a Plan for Different Approaches